kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

     length dynamically.
 We can change the order of the nodes.
 In fact, we can <br />
     make arbitrary changes to a linked list structure simply by manipulating <br />
     the links.

+> - In linked lists we have a choice between linking each node to one or both <br />
+    of its immediate neighbors.